JuliaPy/SymPy.jl/docs/src/introduction.md

 The
 [solveset](http://docs.sympy.org/latest/modules/solvers/solveset.html)
 function appears in version 1.0 of SymPy and is an intended replacement for `solve`.
-Here we see it gives all solutions:
+Here we see it describes all solutions:

 ```jldoctest introduction
 julia> u = solveset(cos(x) - sin(x))